 - Understand and explore pitch, duration, dynamics, tempo, timbre, texture and structure.

 Here at Walsh Memorial, we aim to ensure that the children have a secure understanding of music, a broad knowledge of different styles of music and engage in musical activities with enthusiasm and enjoyment.
-Our children learn about music through listening to music, singing, composing and evaluating a wide variety of musical periods, genres and styles.
+Our children explore and learn about music through listening to music, singing, composing and evaluating a wide variety of musical periods, genres and styles.
 Children will learn to be respectful of others personal choice of music and that music can be used as a tool for personal and emotional expression.
 Through their learning pupils will be able to use their musical knowledge, skills, experiences and musical appreciation to engage with music activities in a variety of different contexts.
+Through music children will have opportunities to try out their ideas, develop resilience when challenges occur and learn to change strategy as necessary.

 Our Musical curriculum – Surrey Arts Interactive, engages the children in activities to listen to, evaluate, communicate their thoughts and show an appreciation of a wide range of musical genres.
 It uses games through which children can explore pulse, rhythm and pitch, teaches familiar and new songs and enables children to explore and compose using tuned and untuned instruments.
 Music is taught each week, where skills are built upon from Early years through to Year 2.
 Our Year 2 pupils begin to play the recorder and demonstrate their skills in celebratory assemblies during the year.
 Music is also embedded through daily singing in collective worship, weekly choir club and various whole school performances over the year.